Loading...

 How to consume Flax Seeds without glucose spikes

-Combine flax seeds with a source of protein or healthy fats, such as Greek yogurt, nuts, or avocado.
-This can slow down digestion and help maintain stable glucose levels.
+Combine flax seeds with high-protein foods like Greek yogurt, cottage cheese, or eggs.
+This can help slow the digestion process and stabilize blood glucose levels.

 Add Fiber-Rich Foods